Funding system for further education: 24+ advanced learning loans

 What if the learner goes on to higher education (HE)?

-If a learner takes out a 24+ advanced learning loan and later gets a loan for higher education, the two loan repayments will be rolled into one.
-There’ll only be one monthly repayment.
+If a learner takes out a 24+ advanced learning loan and later gets a loan for higher education, the 2 loan repayments will be rolled into 1.
+There will only be 1 monthly repayment.

 If a learner takes out a loan for an Access to HE diploma course and goes onto HE, the 24+ advanced learning loan will be written off once the HE course has been completed.